-- 3B Improve the public experience of Australian Wharf, including opportunities for respite and informal recreation. - 3C Integrate the promenade with the existing open space at Collins Landing. - 3D Explore opportunities to collaborate with developer at North Wharf and at 907 Collins Street to improve public space and connectivity for all users.

-- Treate a new ecologically focused park to better connect visitors to the river and provide a memorable destination for the Greenline Project promenade.
-Provide park amenities such as toilets, barbecues and seating at Collins Wharf Park. - 3F Investigate potential future ferry drop off/pick up location. - 3G Integrate the Greenline Project promenade with the proposed marina to ensure it promotes public benefit and access. - 3H Provide an access point for small watercraft at Collins Wharf Park.
+- Work with operators, developers, property owners and Parks Victoria to provide opportunities for boat mooring and enhance the connection with the river. - 3B Improve the public experience of Australian Wharf, including opportunities for respite and informal recreation. - 3C Integrate the promenade with the existing open space at Collins Landing. - 3D Explore opportunities to collaborate with developer at North Wharf and at 907 Collins Street to improve public space and connectivity for all users. - Treate a new ecologically focused park to better connect visitors to the river and provide a memorable destination for the Greenline Project promenade.
+Provide park amenities such as toilets, barbecues and seating at Collins Wharf Park (refer to Appendix B). - 3F Investigate potential future ferry drop off and pick up location (refer to Appendix B). - 3G Integrate the Greenline Project promenade with the proposed marina to ensure it promotes public benefit and access (refer to Appendix B). - 3H Provide an access point for small watercraft at Collins Wharf Park (refer to Appendix B).